paulohscwb/polyhedra/README.md

  <hr>
  <h4>8.
 Disdyakis Dodecahedron</h4>
  <img src="ar/174.png" width="180px">
  <br>The disdyakis dodecahedron is the dual polyhedron of the Archimedean great rhombicuboctahedron.
-Replacing each face of the rhombic dodecahedron with a flat pyramid creates a polyhedron that looks almost like the disdyakis dodecahedro.
+Replacing each face of the rhombic dodecahedron with a flat pyramid creates a polyhedron that looks almost like the disdyakis dodecahedron.
 Its acute triangles faces have vertex angles of 87.202°, 55.025° and 37.773°.
 <br><b>Faces:</b> 48 acute triangles | <b>Edges:</b> 72 | <b>Vertices:</b> 26 | <b>Diedral angle:</b> 155.08°. <a href="https://mathworld.wolfram.com/DisdyakisDodecahedron.html" target="_blank">More...</a>
 <br><a href="vr/disdyakis_dodecahedron.htm" target="_blank"><img src="vr/VRaframe.PNG" width="180px"></a>
  <hr>